The 12 Best U.S. Cities Every Traveler Should See

 "Seattle is the crown gem of the Pacific Northwest, with lush parks and boundless vistas of Puget Sound," Bowley says.
 "From the top of the famed Space Needle—a 360-degree spinning atrium with a glass floor—you can see it all.
 Seattle is home to some of the best restaurants in the world, as well as world-class institutions such as the Seattle Art Museum and the Museum of Pop Culture."

 Bowley also says that the city is well-known for its contributions to music—especially through its thriving punk and grunge scenes in the '90s.
-It was the home base for bands like Nirvana and Pearl Jam, and that legacy still lives on in its live music venues today.
+It was the home base for iconic bands like Nirvana and Pearl Jam—and that legacy still lives on in its live music venues today.

 "While the grunge period that made the city famous has passed, there are still lots of great music places to visit, such as Neumos and the Showbox," Bowley says.

 Located in the foothills of the Rocky Mountains and home to the University of Colorado, Boulder has regularly been ranked as one of the best places in the country.
 U.S. News & World Report has ranked the small city as not just the best place to live in Colorado, but the best place to live in the country.
-It's also been ranked as the second-best city for quality of life, and one of the top 100 cities to retire.
-It's safe to say that if Boulder is so great to live in, it must be pretty spectacular to visit… and might even inspire a future move for you.
+It's also been ranked as the second-best city for quality of life and one of the top 100 cities to retire in.
+So, it's safe to say that if Boulder is so great to live in, it must be pretty spectacular to visit— and it might even inspire a future move for you.

 "Boulder's setting is spectacular," says Dan Meyer, the founder and director of BACK&PACK.
 "The city limits the height of development, so you can typically see the iconic Flatirons regardless of where you are.
 It's simply beautiful no matter what time of year you visit, but spring is especially wonderful.
 All of the tulips come up in town and give the city a very fresh and vibrant feel."